Solar Connect T&Cs

 both on a net and a real-time basis.

-Virtual Power Plant (VPP) means a network of distributed solar batteries and photovoltaic (PV) systems, which are connected and can be operated as one by a retailer or network operator, using a central platform.
-When aggregated in a Virtual Power Plant, connected batteries typically work together to provide services to the Network.
+Virtual Power Plant (VPP) means a network of distributed solar batteries and photovoltaic (PV) systems, which are connected and can be operated as one by a retailer or network operator, using a central cloud-based platform (VPP Platform).

 Voucher means a payment instrument or preloaded debit card issued by Us to an Eligible Recipient for personal use.
 Each Voucher will carry a value commensurate with the list of payment entitlements set out on the Website.

-We, Us, Our are references to Desert Knowledge Australia (DKA) acting in its role as lead consortium member for the Alice Springs Future Grid Project.
+We, Us, Our are references to Desert Knowledge Australia (DKA) acting in its role as lead consortium member for the Alice Springs Future Grid Project, and, if the context permits or it is explicitly stated, are also references to our Project Partners.

 Website means www.alicespringsfuturegrid.com.au